 The Samsung The Frame TV is decent for watching movies.
 It has an outstanding contrast ratio that makes it a great choice for dark rooms.
 It upscales lower resolution content without any issues, and it removes judder from all sources.
-Unfortunately, it doesn't have local dimming, and low frame rate content like movies might stutter a bit due to its quick response time.
+Unfortunately, it doesn't have local dimming, and low frame rate content like movies stutters a bit due to its quick response time.

 The Samsung The Frame TV is good for watching sports.
-It has a great response time to deliver a clear image in fast-moving scenes, and it has a Black Frame Insertion feature to further improve motion clarity.
+It has a great response time to deliver a clear image in fast-moving scenes, and it has a black frame insertion feature to further improve motion clarity.
 It handles reflections decently well and gets bright enough to combat glare.
 However, it has narrow viewing angles that cause the image to appear washed out when viewed from the side, so it's not the best for watching with a big group of people.

 The Samsung The Frame TV is great for use as a PC monitor.
 It has low input lag to provide a responsive desktop experience, and it supports most common resolutions as well as chroma 4:4:4.
 Visibility is good in well-lit rooms due to its decent reflection handling and high peak brightness.
 However, like most VA panel TVs, it has narrow viewing angles, so the image looks inaccurate at the sides if you sit up close.

-The Samsung The Frame 2021's design is very similar to its predecessor, the Samsung The Frame 2020.
+The Samsung The Frame's design is very similar to its predecessor, the Samsung The Frame 2020.
 It still features the One Connect box so that there's only a single cable leading to the TV, but the TV itself is much thinner than the 2020 model, and the feet have been slightly redesigned to allow for height adjustment.
 The picture shown is with the feet at their lowest position.
 The borders are customizable.
 The TV comes with black ones, and you can change them to beige, brown, or white, although you have to purchase them separately and install them yourself.

 The feet aren't reversible, but they're height-adjustable so that you can fit in a soundbar or a flat console like the Xbox Series S without obstructing the screen.
 They lift the TV by about 3.5 inches.
 They're very sturdy, and the TV doesn't wobble much.
 You can also mount the TV on a studio stand, like a painting on an easel, although the stand is sold separately.

-Footprint of the 55" stand: 35.2" x 9".
+Footprint of the 55 inch stand: 35.2" x 9".